 - Foster the use of the Spanish language both within and outside the school environment.

-“Children become fluent in language and culture when they are fully immersed with all subjects taught in the target language,” said TIS Principal Maria Abad.
+“Children become fluent in language and culture when they are fully immersed with all subjects taught in the target language,” said ISP Principal Maria Abad.
 “The Spanish government’s recognition of our full immersion approach brings even more resources to the children and teachers.”